1.2.1.3 PCEP Practice Test Compendium β Python basic types and literals

 10) String literals are sequences (including empty ones) of characters (digits, letters, punctuation marks, etc.).
 There are two kinds of string literal:

-single-line, when the string itself begins and ends in the same line of code: these literals are enclosed in a pair of
+single-line, when the string itself begins and ends in the same line of code: these literals are enclosed in a pair of ' (apostrophe) or " (quote) marks.

-if you need to put an apostrophe inside an apostrophe-limited string, or a quote inside a quote-limited string, you must precede them with the
+if you need to put an apostrophe inside an apostrophe-limited string, or a quote inside a quote-limited string, you must precede them with the \ (backslash) sign, which acts as an escape character (a character which changes the meaning of the character that follows it); some of the most used escape sequences are:

 11) Here are some examples of correct string literals: